codefellows-seattle-javascript-401d23/28-to-do-app/README.md

 **Version**: 1.0.0

-Lab 28
+## Overview
+Lab 28 is a note taking application that is locally is installed and ran through a browser. at is local is installed and ran through a browser.

+## How to use
-To use the Lab 28 application, [Node.js](https://nodejs.org/en/), [npm](https://www.npmjs.com/)
+To use the Lab 28 application, [Node.js](https://nodejs.org/en/)and [npm](https://www.npmjs.com/)
-(Node Package manager), and [Mongo DB](https://docs.mongodb.com/manual/installation/)  will need to be locally installed.
-Once Node.js, npm, Mongo DB have been installed, install the Lab 13 files.
+(Node Package manager)will need to be locally installed.
+Once Node.js and npm have been installed, install the Lab 28 files.
  Prior to starting the Lab 28 application, from the command line while you are in the Lab 28 file folder, enter the command `npm i`.
 This will download all needed dependencies for the application to run.

+##  Architecture
 This application was deployed with the following technologies.
-Node.js, npm, body-parser, dotenv, express, faker, mongoose, winston, babel, superagent, http-errors, jest, eslint, JavaScript
+Node.js, npm, dotenv, uuid, babel, superagent, http-errors, jest, eslint, JavaScript, enzyme, React

-SERVER ENDPOINTS
-POST /api/store
-GET /api/shoes/:id
-PUT /api/shoes/:id
-DELETE /api/shoes/:id

-05-02-2018  4:30pm  first commit, scaffolding tests not passing 05-02-2018  9:30pm  fixing routes in store-router, and server (had a 4 hour break) 05-02-2018  10:30pm Passing 8 tests
-05-02-2018  10:50pm Passing 9 tests
-05-02-2018  11:15pm Passing 10 tests
-05-02-2018  11:50pm Passing 11 tests
-05-03-2018  12:13pm Working on README
+## Change Log
+05-23-2018 3:35pm initial commit
+05-23-2018 4:38pm finished scaffolding the lecture code 05-23-2018 4:51pm debugging lecture code
+05-23-2018 4:57pm Lecture code is fully operational" 05-23-2018 6:02pm refactoring navBar and landing page 05-23-2018 6:13pm note items are populating but not in their own comp 05-23-2018 7:23pm refactoring expense into note 05-23-2018 10:18pm finished refactoring add note-form test

 Special thanks to all of the Code Fellows staff and fellow 401-d23 students.